 Teenage financial problems range from small to quite serious.
-Here’s the heads up on 11 common and surprising teen money problems to work on.
+Here are 11 common and surprising teen money problems to work on.

 You might think only adults have financial problems (or at least, serious ones).
 But it’s not true.